TranThanhTuan2509/STM32F4-ultrasonic-lcd-alert-system/README.md

-# STM32F4-ultrasonic-lcd-alert-system
-STM32 project I made to learn how to use an ultrasonic sensor and LCD.
-It shows the distance on screen and blinks an LED when something gets close.
-Great for practicing GPIO, I2C, timers, and using STM32 in C.
+# STM32 Ultrasonic Sensor with LCD and LED Alert using STM32CubeIDE

+## Features

+- Sends trigger pulses to the ultrasonic sensor
+- Reads the echo signal and calculates distance
+- Displays the distance on an I2C 16x2 LCD
+- Blinks a warning LED depending on how close the object is

+## Setup

+- STM32F4 (I used STM32F407VGT6 board)
+- HC-SR04 Ultrasonic sensor
+- 16x2 LCD with I2C module (address `0x27`)
+- LED connected to pin `PA8`
+- Breadboard and jumper wires